 Basic Calculators

-A decent, plain calculator is an excellent backup, even for candidates who use ACCA exemptions calculator most of the time.
+A decent, plain calculator is an excellent backup, even for candidates who use the ACCA exemptions calculator most of the time.
 Make sure the model you buy meets ACCA’s specifications.

 Got Questions Regarding The ACCA Exams